FelixGathuo/alx-low_level_programming/0x0F-function_pointers/README.md

-Read me for pointers to
+Read me for pointers to functions